park-seyeon/park-seyeon.github.io/_pages/about.md

 My dissertation explores the semantics and pragmatics of the use of so-called topic marker _-(n)un_ in spoken Korean.
 Specifically, I am interested in its interaction with other well-studied semantic phenomena, namely genericity and contrastiveness.
 My other projects include a lexical semantic study on causative constructions in Korean, which further addresses the issues on the typology of causativization, and a pragmatic study on the impolite use of honorifics in Korean.

-I have two joint projects on discourse markers in Korean: (i) iteratives (will be presenting at LSA 2026), with Seungho Nam (Uconn) and Seoyeong Lee (Stanford), and (ii) _seolma_ (in progress), with Asher Zheng (UT Austin) and Sampada Despande (UT Austin).
+I have two joint projects on discourse markers in Korean: (i) iteratives (LSA 2026), with Seungho Nam (Uconn) and Seoyeong Lee (Stanford), and (ii) _seolma_ (in progress), with Asher Zheng (UT Austin) and Sampada Despande (UT Austin).
 On iteratives, we explore three iteratives (_tasi_, _tto_, _-to_) that function as a presupposition trigger and how they show different levels of QUD sensitivity.
 On _seolma_, we explore how it gives rise to an expectation bias which differs from an epistemic bias, and explain this via Expectation Revision Potential.

 ============